-As our resident infant/toddler expert, our Family Support Specialist Lauren George talks the talk (but most, importantly, walks the walk).
-When she’s not busy corralling her active first-grader, she’s living the dream of toilet training her two-year old.
+As our resident infant/toddler expert, our Lauren George talks the talk (but most, importantly, walks the walk).
+When she’s not busy corralling her active first-grader, she’s living the dream of potty training her two-year old.

 WHEN’S THE BEST TIME TO TOILET TRAIN?

 There is not one “right” way or one “right” age to learn how to use the toilet.
 Finding a toilet training method that works for your family is the key.
 No matter how you do it, remember: this is a learning process that takes time, possibly with many hiccups and accidents along the way.
 Most children will transition to underwear between the ages of two and four, with nighttime dryness coming anywhere from two to seven years old.

 HOW WILL I KNOW WHEN MY CHILD IS READY?

 You should let your child decide when he/she is ready but also be aware of readiness signs; this helps you know when to encourage your child and build interest in using the toilet.
 There are often signs that let you know your child is ready to take the leap and transition to underwear.